artefactual/atom-docs/user-manual/access-content/browse.rst

 ..
 NOTE::

-   The "Browse as list" and the "Browse digital objects" links will appear in the right-hand :term:`context menu` in all cases - even if there are no lower-level descriptions or digital objects to browse.
-So, it is possible that clicking on the link will lead to a results page with 0 results.
+   The "Browse as list" link will appear in the right-hand :term:`context menu` in all cases - even if there are no lower-level descriptions to browse.
+So, it is possible that clicking on the link will lead to a results page with only one result.

 **To use the Browse as list button:**